Photo by Donna Davo Photos. Denzel & Jon Templeton, Paradise Lagoons 2017

 “I thought she was much too young,” Heather says, ‘But once again, Ian was proved to be right on the money.”
 Night Bird’s grand-daughter Nonda Let’s Talk Later won the Warwick Gold Cup for Terry Hall in 2000 and was the highest scoring horse over the Gold Cup and the Canning Downs.
 Lets Talk Later also finalled in the NCHA Futurity, the NCHA Derby and then ran second in the NCHA National Finals for trainer Robbie Mackay to establish herself as one of the finest all-round mares in the industry.

-Allnightlong was another of Night Bird’s daughters who produced Bill Willoughby’s champion SA all-round sire Nonda Charlie Peno, while another daughter Nonda Bounceback – who ran second in the novice at the ACA National Finals – is the grand-dam of Nonda Yale, one of Terry Hall’s most exciting young prospects.
+Allnightlong was another of Night Bird’s daughters who produced Bill Willoughby’s champion SA all-round sire Nonda Charlie Peno, while another daughter Nonda Bounceback – who ran second in the novice at the ACA National Finals – is the grand-dam of Nonda Yale.

 Heather is widely known as the founder of the Cloncurry Stockmens Challenge which she began as a memorial to her father Reg Brown some 33 years ago, and the Cloncurry Challenge later inspired the entire Challenge industry around Australia.